-We recommend either dry cleaning or hand washing the textiles for best results.
+We recommend either hand washing with the mildest detergents or dry cleaning the textiles for best results.

 The following suggestions will help extend the life of your textiles, however we do recommend dry cleaning it for the first wash.

 · Machine wash cold on gentle cycle.
 Do not ever soak the fabrics.

 · Wash items with like colours and turn your clothes inside out, especially dark colours.

-· Some colours may require to be washed separately the first few times as they may bleed a bit.
+· Some darker colours may require to be washed separately the first few times as they may bleed a bit.

 · Since most of our textiles are created with natural dyes you may experience a light colour bleed for the first couple of washes, especially darker colours.